kleros/escrow/README.md

 ### Notes on development container configuration

-- `remoteUser: "node"`

-  - The container runs as the `node` user by default for better security.
+- The container runs as the `node` user by default for improved security.
 If you encounter permission errors, you can either:

   - Configure the necessary permissions on your system, or
   - Remove `remoteUser: "node"` to run as `root`.

-- `runArgs:["--platform=linux/amd64"]`
-  - This attempts to run Node 10 on ARM64 machines through AMD64 emulation.
-If you don't need it, you can remove it.
-  - Note that ARM64 compatibility issues may still happen.
-The project currently works best on AMD64 systems.
+- If running into ARM64 related issues, you can try to uncomment the `runArgs:["--platform=linux/amd64"]` line.